akolb1/hmsv2api/README.md

 Database is a container for tables.

+Database object has two sets of parameters:
+- User parameters are intended for user and are just transparently passed around
+- System parameters are intended to be used by Hive for its internal purposes

 Original Metastore Database object also had location and owner information.
 These can be represented using parameters if needed since the current metastore service does n;t interpret either Location or Owner info.